Roger T. Forster: Itinerant evangelist

-From 1956 to 1969 his commitment to evangelism led him to the work of University missions.
+From 1957 to 1969 his commitment to evangelism led him to the work of University missions.
 He had several experiences of seeing small groups set up after an evangelistic campaign; this showed him it was possible to gather converts into the nucleus of a new church.
 Later he became involved in urban mission.
 He was associated with the work of Honor Oak Fellowship under the leadership of Theodore Austin-Sparks.
 Sparks' teaching on organic church life and the work of the cross in the believer made a great impression on Forster.

 Ichthus

 In September 1974 Forster began Ichthus Christian Fellowship in his front room with 14 people.
 Ichthus began with "elements of Brethren ecclesiology, an acceptance of second blessing theology, a willingness to engage in spiritual warfare, [and] a recognition that the church was big and varied rather than narrow and sectarian."
 Rather than planting a church to simply give place to the gifts of the Spirit, Ichthus was committed to practical service, on-the-job training, evangelism, overseas mission and service to all, aiming at love for each other as the final evidence of authentic Christianity.
-He stepped down from active leadership of Ichthus Christian Fellowship in October 2021.
+Forster stepped down from active leadership of Ichthus Christian Fellowship in October 2021.